liolin/PicoHS/README.md

 2. Unplug USB Cable
 3. Switch the PicoGo on (switch on the underside)

+It is a good idea to place the PicoGo on a white paper with a black line during initialization.
+The PicoGo will drive better along the line.

 ![First working solution](./resources/20241230-First_Working_Solution.mp4)

 ## PIO / SPI